 Using the fruit from our backyard Blood Orange tree is my idea.

 You can use any kind of citrus available.
 Don’t let the fruit on your trees go to waste.

 - Carbonated Water

 - Sugar (optional)

 - Juice oranges and add to pitcher.
 Add and adjust sugar if your citrus is too tart.

 - Chill juice.

 - Make soda water in the SodaStream bottle.
 Chill.

 - Pour 2 parts juice to one part carbonated water into ice filled serving glasses.
 Adjust to your personal taste.

-This is our plastic appliance and it works fine after 2 1/2 years.
-The canister we replace every 3 to 5 months.
+This is our plastic appliance and it’s working fine after 3 1/2 years.
+We replace the canister every 3 to 5 months.
 We use two liters of bubbly water everyday, sometimes more.
-This maker is a good value for our household.
+This proeduct is a good value for our household.
 I am especially glad to save on plastic bottles because we were buying soda water at the market.